riceissa/breathing/doc.md

 How does breathing happen? here is a very simplified sketch:

-**The mechanical:** to inhale, your muscles cause the lungs to expand in volume. this causes a drop in air pressure inside the lungs, causing air in the atmosphere to enter your lungs. to exhale, your muscles cause the lungs to contract; this decrease in volume causes an increase in air pressure (relative to the atmosphere) so the air in your lungs leave.
+**The mechanical:** to inhale, your muscles cause the lungs to expand in volume. this causes a drop in air pressure inside the lungs, causing air in the atmosphere to enter your lungs.
+To exhale, your muscles _relax_ which causes the lungs to contract (the lungs are elastic so they naturally contract); this decrease in volume causes an increase in air pressure (relative to the atmosphere) so some of the air in your lungs leaves.
+It is also possible to do a forced exhale where the muscles actively contract the lungs in order to push out even more air, but this does not happen in a normal exhale.[^idealgas]

+[^idealgas]: This footnote is intended to prevent a potential misconception.
+However, the actual details in this footnote are not important for understanding the rest of the document, so I've decided to not include it in the main text.
+Those with knowledge of chemistry will remember the ideal gas law, $PV = nRT$, which relates the pressure $P$, volume $V$, amount of substance $n$, and temperature $T$ of a gas, with some constant $R$ that varies depending on the units.

+  If we try to model the lungs naively based on this equation, we run into trouble.
+Let's see how that happens.
+During the exhale, the lungs contract by let's say 20%, i.e., its volume changes by a factor of $1 - 0.2 = 4/5$.
+To make up for this decrease in volume, now pressure must increase by a factor of $5/4$, i.e, the pressure increases by $5/4 - 1 = 25\%$.
+The increased pressure then expels the air, so $n$ goes down, which then makes $P$ go down again.

+  The problem is, when actually measured, the pressure in the lungs changes by only

 **The chemical:** at the very edges of your lungs are tiny sacs called alveoli. the alveoli are surrounded by capillaries, and this is where gas exchange takes place. when air from the atmosphere arrives at the alveoli during inhalation, there is more oxygen in the atmosphere air, so the oxygen diffuses into the capillaries.
 At the same time, there is more carbon dioxide in the capillaries, so that diffuses back into the alveoli and then out into the atmosphere. this two-way diffusion is just happening all the time continuously, and inhalation and exhalation just bring or pump out the air so that more diffusion can take place.
 There is a subpart called **cellular respiration** where the oxygenated blood goes out to the tissues and carbon dioxide is produced by the tissues.